centrifuge/documentation/docs/use/setup-wallet/index.md

 ## EVM and Substrate Wallets
 Centrifuge supports both EVM and Substrate accounts.
 If you already have an Ethereum compatible wallet setup, the easiest way is to use this your existing Ethereum wallet.
 For expert users it might be helpful to use a Substrate compatible wallet such as Polkadot Vault.
 EVM wallets can be used to connect to any of the live networks while Substrate Wallets only work with Centrifuge chain.

+A Centrifuge substrate address will begin with `4...`, an EVM address will begin with `0x...`.

 ### Sending tokens between EVM & Substrate Wallets on Centrifuge Chain
 The Centrifuge App can be used to send and receive tokens.
 It will take care of the address conversion between Substrate and EVM addresses.